almorcrette/my-first-genetic-algorithm/README.md

-The task is to go around a grid picking up 'cans' that are in some spaces but not others, without crashing into the walls at the edge of the grid, or wasting time tying to pick up cans on spaces where there are none.
+The task is to go around a grid picking up 'cans' that are in some spaces but not others, without crashing into the walls at the edge of the grid, or wasting time trying to pick up cans on spaces where there are none.

-Process of evolution happens by initiating a population of random programmes, testing them on a set of randomly generated grids with cans (using a scoring system to generate comparable scores), selecting a new generation of programmes using a combination of survival of the fittest, breeding among the fittest, and some random mutations, and repeating for a number of generations.
+The process of evolution happens by initiating a population of random programmes, testing them on a set of randomly generated grids with cans (using a scoring system to generate comparable scores), selecting a new generation of programmes using a combination of survival of the fittest, breeding among the fittest, and some random mutations, and repeating for a number of generations.

 Over a significant number of generations, the population should become better at completing the task.
-Eventually it generate a programme that is better at the task than a intuitive human strategy.
+Eventually it may generate a programme that is better at the task than an intuitive human strategy.

-The selection process involves coding 'genes' for each of the programmes, which facilitate the breeding between pairs and random mutation.
+The selection process involves coding 'genes' for each of the programmes, which facilitate the breeding between pairs and the random mutation.
 Hence why this is a 'genetic' algorithm.

 This personal project is based on Melanie Mitchell's Robby the Robot, in her